Kujira Price Tops $0.61 on Exchanges (KUJI)

-Kujira (KUJI) traded 5.2% lower against the US dollar during the twenty-four hour period ending at 17:00 PM ET on September 10th.
-One Kujira coin can now be purchased for $0.61 or 0.00002374 BTC on major exchanges.
-Kujira has a total market capitalization of $66.89 million and $124,624.18 worth of Kujira was traded on exchanges in the last 24 hours.
-During the last week, Kujira has traded down 6% against the US dollar.
+Kujira (KUJI) traded down 4.4% against the U.S. dollar during the twenty-four hour period ending at 23:00 PM E.T. on September 10th.
+During the last week, Kujira has traded 7.2% lower against the U.S. dollar.
+One Kujira coin can now be bought for approximately $0.61 or 0.00002374 BTC on popular cryptocurrency exchanges.
+Kujira has a market cap of $66.56 million and $141,377.27 worth of Kujira was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.